-PROJECT: The first project of the semester is a two-week immersion into formal composition and simple narrative.
-Each student is required to build a digital duplicate of one piece of fruit and an optional storage vessel or prop.
-Using a minimum of five copies of the fruit and the optional prop students created image compositions keyed to specific vocabulary terms.
-The vocabulary terms are Menace, Mystery, and Action.
+PROJECT: The first project of the semester is an immersion into formal composition and simple narrative.
+Each student is required to build a digital duplicate of one piece of fruit or an inanimate object (like a piece of furniture or a glass) and an optional storage vessel or prop or setting.
+Then using those digital models (assets), students are to create an evocative composition expressing sadness, happiness, action, etc.

-REQUIREMENTS: Students are required to select a physical piece of fruit and optional prop which may, or may not be, a storage vessel.
+REQUIREMENTS: Students are required to select a physical piece of fruit or object and optional prop or environment.
 They recreate the objects exactly using 3D modeling and texturing tools.
-Using a minimum of five copies of the fruit and the optional storage vessel, students create still image rendered illustrations evoking Menace, Mystery, and Action.
-Three high-resolution printed renderings are required in addition to files of selected progress images that show the modeling and rendering processes, and compositional alternatives.
+Students must use the object and produce no fewer than three high-resolution renderings in addition to files of selected progress images that show the modeling and rendering processes, and compositional alternatives.